-Neither the ECOC nor this guide are intended to address every possible type of misconduct.
-District personnel should not conclude that disciplinary action cannot arise out of actions or behaviors not specifically referenced herein where supported by federal law, state statute, local ordinance, Board policy, and/or the Agreement.
+It is important to note that neither the ECOC nor the Guide address every possible staff conduct or productivity concern.
+As such, District personnel should not conclude that disciplinary action cannot arise out of actions or behaviors not specifically referenced herein where supported by federal law, state statute, local ordinance, Board policy, and/or the Agreement.